Best Travel WiFi Router (And 7 Tips for How To Use A Portable Router)

-As we go deeper into our nomadic lifestyle, we are realizing that one of the most useful tools we have for staying connected is a portable router.
-In this guest post, my husband, Clint Bush, shares his reasons for why you need a travel wifi router.
+As a digital nomad family, one of the most useful tools for staying connected is a travel WiFi router.
+In this guest post, my husband, Clint Bush (who works full time as a software engineer), shares his reasons why you need a portable router for travel.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don't worry, this will not result in any extra costs to you.

 Our top picks for a travel WiFi router

 Want some quick tips for which travel WiFi router to choose?
 Here’s our top pick for a portable WiFi router, along with our pick for a mesh network and WiFi extender.

 - Travel wifi router: GL. iNet Slate AX (GL-AXT1800)